Routing # 256078446

 Financial hardships can lead to mortgage defaults—possibly leading to foreclosures.
 When a lender has no choice but to sell a foreclosed property, bargain house hunters can show up in droves.

-PRO: You might land a “steal”
+PRO: You might find a great deal

 CON: It could be more expensive than you think